King’s Cross

 Dal Lake with Dr. Buckberg

-With the Congress closing that evening, Dr. Buckberg (Sometimes referring to himself as “Uncle Bucky”) and Dr. Cooley wanted to purchase Kashmiri rugs for their fine homes in Los Angeles and Houston.
+With the Congress closing that evening, Dr. Buckberg (Who often referred to himself as “Uncle Bucky”) and Dr. Cooley wanted to purchase Kashmiri rugs for their fine homes in Los Angeles and Houston.
 Staying at the Sheraton Hotel, the rug emporium caught our attention by offering a free shipping service for large purchases.
 The wealthy Houstonian spent nearly $10,000 and Gerry a little over $5000 for carpets that would cost three times that in America.
 I didn’t want to be left out and purchased a small throw rug for under a hundred bucks.
 Mr. Dean Shaw, the owner, brimmed with joy and offered the three of us a four-night stay on a Shikara (a houseboat) he owned on Lake Dal in Srinagar.
 Cooley told Shaw he would be departing THAT evening for Houston.

 Dr. Buckberg with a serious look on his face said, “Rue, are you up for a little adventure?”